Value-Added Product Packaging Attracts New Customers To Your Brand

 Persuading the Consumer

 How to create added value through your packaging is a bit easier to grasp; it’s using your printed box packaging to influence how consumers see your products.
-A very persuasive, low-cost marketing tactic designed to increase sales, it’s a bit of sleight of hand.
+This very persuasive, low-cost marketing tactic increases sales by using a bit of sleight of hand.

 Custom box designers have a lot of options at their disposal to create truly stunning packaging, and they use it to good effect.
 Not only do they create printed packaging that is aesthetically pleasing, but they also appeal to our preconceived notions about what constitutes quality, luxury, elegance, exclusivity, opulence, and other attributes.
-They do this by implying these qualities using packaging embellishments, finishes, and clever messaging.
-The resulting packaging manipulates us by engaging our senses while pulling at our emotions.
+They do this by implying these qualities using packaging finishes and clever messaging that reinforces what we believe defines a quality product.

 This illusion works because we are so conditioned to equate expensive products with high-end packaging.